HBY-STAR/RPG_Demo/README.md

 # RPG Demo

-This repo includes a 2D RPG demo.
+This repo includes a 2D RPG demo assets.

 Made with Unity.